 Car Lift Certification Testing

-The ALI Lift Certification Program has authorized three nationally accredited testing laboratories (NRTLs) to test vehicle lifts to determine whether they meet the requirements of the ANSI/ALI ALCTV lift safety standard.
-These labs are Intertek (Cortland, N.Y.), MET Laboratories (Baltimore, Md.) and TÜV Rheinland (Newtown, CT).
+The ALI Lift Certification Program has authorized two nationally accredited testing laboratories (NRTLs) to test vehicle lifts to determine whether they meet the requirements of the ANSI/ALI ALCTV lift safety standard.
+These labs are Intertek (Cortland, N.Y.) and MET Laboratories (Baltimore, Md.).